Thick Subcategories of the stable category of modules over the exterior algebra: Introductory results and background

 \begin{pro} Let $M$ be a weakly Koszul $R$-module and assume that a minimal set of homogeneous generators of $M$ is distributed in degrees $i_0<i_1<\ldots <i_p$.
 Let $L=\langle M_{i_0}\rangle$ be the homogeneous submodule of $M$ generated by the degree $i_0$ part of $M$.
 Then $L$ is a graded shift of a linear module, $M/L$ is a weakly Koszul module generated in degrees $i_1<\ldots <i_p$, and the extension $0\rightarrow L\rightarrow M\rightarrow M/L\rightarrow 0$ is also a relative extension. \end{pro}

 Using the above proposition, one can use an inductive procedure to show that every weakly Koszul module can be filtered with linear modules (and their degree shifts) using relative extensions.
+The following proposition was proved in \cite{GM}.

 \begin{pro} Let $0\rightarrow L\rightarrow M\rightarrow N\rightarrow 0$ be a relative extension of weakly Koszul modules.
 Then for each $k\ge 0$ we have relative extensions of weakly Koszul modules $0\rightarrow\Omega^k L\rightarrow\Omega^k M\rightarrow\Omega^k N\rightarrow 0$. \end{pro}